PascalBurume/Event-Hub/README.md

 # Python Script for Simulating Event Production and Publishing to Azure Event Hub

-This document describes a Python script that```markdown
-# Python Script for Simulating Event Production and Publishing to Azure Event Hub

 This document describes a Python script designed simulates the production of events from 10 devices and publishes them to an Azure Event Hub.